 Visit the National Rail website for full information.

 Canterbury's bus station at Whitefriars is just a few minutes' walk from our campus and there are regular services reaching most of East Kent.
-National Express services also
+National express services also stop at Canterbury Whitefriars bus station.

 Please visit the Stagecoach website for full information on local buses, and National Express for regional coach services.